sftcd/tinfoil/README.md

 1. This draft aims/claims to enable key-leaking/wiretapping only "within"
 enterprise networks, but there is no way (and cannot be a way) to constrain the use of this scheme to such (parts of) networks.
-Figure 3 of the draft clearly describes a generic key-leaking/wiretapping architecture for TLS that could (and would) be used in many other circumstances that the authors have apparently not envisaged.
+Figure 3 of the draft (reproduced below) clearly describes a generic key-leaking/wiretapping architecture for TLS that could (and would) be used in many other circumstances that the authors have apparently not envisaged.